-NO VIRTUE (original web series), Deenur-writer, episode 2
+NO VIRTUE (original web series), Deenur -co-writer, exec producer

 A ruthless and very pregnant couple, Vernon and Natasha, invade a home, killing the owners.
 They quickly discover that the recently moved-in husband and wife were actually a team of drug dealers for a Mexican cartel.
 Far from being angels themselves, George and Natasha decide to take over the business.
 However, things get tricky when the drug kingpin's gay son, Pedro, arrives to keep an eye on things.